hetalang/heta-compiler/README.md

 ## Reproducibility reports

-This section collects automated reproducibility checks for format conversion, simulations, and other validation workflows.
+This section presents automated format-conversion checks for the **master** branch.
+Case-level results and the scope of excluded unsupported features are documented in [Quality, security, and reproducibility](https://hetalang.github.io/hetacompiler/quality-security-reproducibility.html).

 | Test set | Conversion check | Latest **master** |
 | --- | --- | --- |